Interview Query

 GROUP BY 1

 Hint: Be prepared to justify your solution.
-Interviewers will follow up with questions about your reasoning, and ask why you make certain assumptions.
+Interviewers will follow up with questions about your reasoning and ask why you make certain assumptions.

 Answer.
-By using the CASE WHEN statement, I calculated each ratings bucket by checking to see if all the search results were less than 1, 2, or 3 by subtracting the total from the number within the bucket and seeing if it equates to 0.
+By using the CASE WHEN statement, I calculated each rating bucket by checking to see if all the search results were less than 1, 2, or 3 by subtracting the total from the number within the bucket and seeing if it equates to 0.

 We’ll start with an example product metrics case study question: